-The internal oversight function played by the board has been greatly enhanced in recent years by the development of written compliance programs and a formal requirement that all funds have CCOs.
+The board’s oversight function has been greatly enhanced in recent years by the development of written compliance programs and a formal requirement that all funds have CCOs.
 Rules adopted in 2003 require every fund and adviser to have a CCO who administers a written compliance program reasonably designed to prevent, detect, and correct violations of the federal securities laws.
 Compliance programs must be reviewed at least annually for their adequacy and effectiveness, and fund CCOs are required to report directly to the independent directors.

 Internal oversight is accompanied by a number of forms of external oversight and accountability.
 Funds are subject to inspections, examinations, and enforcement by their primary regulator, the SEC.
 Fund underwriters and distributors also are overseen by FINRA, a self-regulatory organization.
 Funds affiliated with a bank may also be overseen by banking regulators.
 All funds are subject to the antifraud jurisdiction of each state in which the fund’s shares are offered for sale or sold.

 A fund’s financial statement disclosure is also subject to several internal and external checks.
-For example, annual reports include audited financial statements certified by a certified public accounting firm subject to oversight by the Public Company Accounting Oversight Board (PCAOB).
-This ensures that the financial statements are prepared in conformity with generally accepted accounting principles (GAAP) and fairly present the fund’s financial position and results of operations.
+For example, annual reports include audited financial statements certified by an independent public accounting firm subject to oversight by the Public Company Accounting Oversight Board (PCAOB).
+This practice ensures that the financial statements are prepared in conformity with GAAP and fairly present the fund’s financial position and results of operations.

 Like officers of public companies, fund officers are required to make certifications and disclosures required by the Sarbanes-Oxley Act.
 For example, they must certify the accuracy of the financial statements.